How to Finance a Roll-Up Acquisition

 The buyer must have experience in the industry they want to roll up.
 This experience can come from prior management experience or business ownership.
 Experience executing previous roll-ups is desirable but not required.

-b) Platform Company
+b) Platform company

 c) Equity injection